holgerbrandl/kalasim/docs/userguide/docs/resource.md

 `request` has the effect that the component will check whether the requested quantity from a resource is available.
 It is possible to check for multiple availability of a certain quantity from several resources.

 Regular resources have a [queue](collections.md#queue) called `requesters` containing all components trying to claim from the resource.
-In addition, there is a queue `claimers` containing all components claiming from the resource.
-Both queues can not be modified but very useful for analysis.
+In addition, there is a [list](collections.md#list) `claimers` containing all components claiming from the resource.
+Both queues can not be modified but are very useful for analysis.

 Notes